-The assessment will comprise Continuous Internal Assessment (CIA) carrying a maximum of 25% marks and end-semester Examination carrying a maximum of 75% marks in each theory subject (Core/Elective/Supportive Course).
-For practical subjects, Mini Project and Major Project, the CIA is carried out for 25% marks and the External Assessment (Final Lab Exam, Lab Report, Viva-Voce for Practical Subjects and Final Project Presentation, Project Report, Viva-Voce for Mini Project and Major Project) is for 75% marks.
+The assessment will comprise Continuous Internal Assessment (CIA) carrying a maximum of 25% marks and end-semester Examination carrying a maximum of 75% marks in each theory course (Core/Elective/Supportive Course).
+For practical courses, Mini Project and Major Project, the CIA is carried out for 50% marks and the External Assessment is carried out for 50% marks.
+The external assessment includes University Final Lab Exam, Lab Report, Viva-Voce for Practical courses and Final Project Presentation, Project Report, Viva-Voce for Mini Project and Major Project.

-Semester examination will be conducted for all subjects of study, at the end of each Semester.
+Semester examination will be conducted for all courses of study, at the end of each Semester.

-If a Student wants to carry out the final Major project work in 4th semester in an IT company, the student can get permission from the concerned Project Supervisor and Head of the Department after submitting the Acceptance Letter from the IT Company.
+If a Student wants to carry out the final Major project work in 4th semester in an IT company, the student can get permission from the concerned Project Supervisor, Faculty Members of that semester, Programme Coordinator and Head of the Department after submitting the Acceptance Letter from the IT Company.
+The student can also carry out industrial internship during the summer and winter vacations of the respective semesters during their course of study.